cloudsimplus/cloudsimplus/README.md

 this.vmList.add(vm0);
 broker0.submitVmList(vmList);

-/*Creates a cloudlet that represents an application to be run inside a VM.*/ Cloudlet cloudlet0 = createCloudlet(broker0, vm0);
+/*Creates Cloudlets that represent applications to be run inside a VM.*/ Cloudlet cloudlet0 = createCloudlet(broker0, vm0);
 this.cloudletList.add(cloudlet0);
+Cloudlet cloudlet1 = createCloudlet(broker0, vm0);
+this.cloudletList.add(cloudlet1);
 broker0.submitCloudletList(cloudletList);

 /*Starts the simulation and waits all cloudlets to be executed*/